Skip to main content

 2.2 Value Encoding

-The primitive values comprising an arbitrarily complex Zed data value are encoded as a JSON array of strings mixed with nested JSON arrays whose structure conforms to the nested structure of the value's schema as follows:
+The primitive values comprising an arbitrarily complex data value are encoded as a JSON array of strings mixed with nested JSON arrays whose structure conforms to the nested structure of the value's schema as follows:

 • each record, array, and set is encoded as a JSON array of its composite values,